quanghuy0497/quanghuy0497.github.io/page/about.md

 ## Research interests

-My research interests are including *Meta-learning*, *Domain adaptation*, and *Black-box optimization* for general ***Computer Vision*** problems.
+My research interests are including *meta-learning*, *domain adaptation*, and *black-box optimization* for general ***computer vision*** problems.
 My research goal is to develop computer vision models that can be generalized/optimized with minimal training data or human supervision and effectively shifted into other domains out-of-distribution.
 I am also interested exploring the connection between optimization and computer vision toward lifelong and open-world AI learning.

 &thinsp;

 ## News

+- **December, 2023**: Our preprint paper about Expensive Multi-objective Optimization is published on arXiv.
+You can check it [here](https://arxiv.org/abs/2311.15297).

+- **21-25th, August, 2023**: I participate in the [10th Vietname Summer School of Science](https://www.truonghekhoahoc.com/10years/) at [ICISE](https://www.icisequynhon.com/), Quy Nhon, Vietnam.

 - **August, 2023**: I start a new role as AI research resident at FPTSoftware AI Center, Ho Chi Minh City, working on Diffusion model for OOD object detection and multi-objective Bayesian optimization tasks.